76 Artificial Intelligence Examples Shaking Up Business Across Industries

 RTB House goes beyond basic AI-powered marketing campaigns, informing each campaign with deep learning algorithms.
 Marketing teams can then quickly compile and organize complex data, segment and target specific audiences and determine the best platforms to reach their ideal buyers.
 RTB House also offers interactive banners for online environments, so companies can place ads, gather feedback and refine their marketing tactics.

-Drift uses chatbots, machine learning and natural language processing to help businesses book more meetings, assist customers with product questions and make the sales cycle more efficient.
-The technology can automate tasks like replying to email, routing leads and updating contact information.
-For example, once a customer is on a website using Drift, a chatbot will pop up, ask questions and automatically slot them into a campaign if they are a lead.
+Drift (now part of Salesloft) uses chatbots, machine learning and natural language processing to help businesses book more meetings, assist customers with product questions and make the sales cycle more efficient.
+Its technology can automate tasks like replying to emails, routing leads and updating contact information.
+For example, once a lead is on a website using Drift, a chatbot will pop up, ask questions and automatically slot them into a campaign.

 GumGum uses artificial intelligence to optimize and automate advertising.
 The company’s contextual intelligence platform Verity is able to analyze video, audio, image and written content to ensure it’s relevant to customers and determines ideal ad placements to maximize reach based on context rather than relying on data from third-party cookies.